 CHEMICAL-BROMATOLOGICAL ANALYSIS LABORATORY

-The course includes lectures and practicals.
+The course includes lectures in classroom, delivered with the support of audio-visual projection systems, and in two laboratories with basic laboratory devices and analytical equipments adequate to view the procedures outlined in theoretical form in the classroom.
+The activity that involves the use of spreadsheets will be carried out both in the classroom and in the laboratory.
 Practicals will be arranged for groups of students and will be scheduled so that the student can solve practically the solutions of the problems outlined during lectures.

 The achievement of the objectives of the course will be evaluated by a written examination.
 This latter will be composed of two calculation exercises and other open-ended questions to assess understanding of laboratory procedures and the ability of their correct application by the student.
 The student's ability to solve problems in analytical terms will be evaluated.
 The evaluation of the student's preparation is carried out on scale expressed in thirtieth.